wos-project/wos-react/README.md

 # wos-react README

 wos-react is the ReactJS front-end for the World Object Store (WOS).
-You pin and search for ARCs (augmented reality creations), including audio, video, photos, 3D objects in the WOS at geo locations.
+Pin and search for ARCs (augmented reality creations), including audio, video, photos, 3D objects in the WOS at geo locations.
 Wallets are required to generate a pinning smart contract that guarantees a claim to pin to a location.
 You can create a new ARC from just media, or import an existing NFT.

 ## Prerequisites
 - ReactJS